GimpTutorial/04-Character-Sketch/README.md

 + Even though we are working 2D
 + Often our subjects are not flat
 + Practice your basic 3D forms

+### 10 Importing Line Work
++ How to import drawings you have done
++ Tips on getting the best import